-3. If necessary, adjust cable take-up bracket (B) until float indicator pointer (A) is on 0.
+2. Adjust cable take-up bracket (B) (if necessary) until float indicator pointer (A) is on 0.

-- Go to the FIELD page on the combine monitor, and then press the diagnostics icon.
-The MISCELLANEOUS page displays. - 5.
+- 3. Go to the FIELD page on the combine monitor, and then press the diagnostics icon.
+The MISCELLANEOUS page displays. - 4.
 Press VMM DIAGNOSTIC button (A).
 The VMM DIAGNOSTIC page displays.

-Go to ANALOG IN tab (A), and then select VMM MODULE 3 by pressing the text box below the four tabs.
+5. Go to ANALOG IN tab (A), and then select VMM MODULE 3 by pressing the text box below the four tabs.
 The voltage from the AHHC sensor is now displayed on page as HEADER HEIGHT RIGHT POT and HEADER HEIGHT LEFT POT.
 The readings may be slightly different.

-Fully lower the combine feeder house (the float module should be fully separated from the header).
+6. Fully lower the combine feeder house (float module should